cofomo-platform/discovery/README.md

 # COFOMO-Platform
-COFOMO is build around the division of domain-specific architecture modules.
-In the following architecture diagram the four main modules are displayed which are Exploration-Management, Identity-Management, Transaction-Managaement and Data-Access-Management.
-Each of those modules is represented by open source projects.
-On of those is the Discovery service as part of the Exploration-Management.
+COFOMO is build around the division of domain-specific architecture and consists of the modules:

+- Exploration-Management
+- Identity-Management
+- Transaction-Managaement
+- Data-Access-Management

+For further information go to: [https://cofomo.io](https://cofomo.io)

 ## Discovery Service

 Resources:

 | Name          | URL                                       | Description                     |